nemerosa/ontrack-jenkins-cli-pipeline/README.md

 * [`ontrackCliBuildMessage`](vars/ontrackCliBuildMessage.md) - setting a message property on an existing build
 * [`ontrackCliBuildMetaInfo`](vars/ontrackCliBuildMetaInfo.md) - setting or updating a meta-info property on an existing build
+* [`ontrackCliBuildGitCommit](vars/ontrackCliBuildGitCommit.md) - setting or updating the "Git commit" property on an existing build

 ### Build links